Lust by Moonlight

 Every muscle in his body went rigid.
 Wolves were not endemic to Zapata County.
 Indeed, wolves were all but extinct everywhere in Texas, disappearing slowly over the years.
 While neighboring states had reintroduced the gray wolf to the wild, Texas still lagged behind.
-Which was why Mark was always careful when running to do it at night and pick a spot without human habitat.
+Which was why Mark always was careful when running, to do it at night and pick a spot without human habitat.

 So where did this other wolf come from?
 Was it one of the rare red wolves he’d read about inhabiting the area?
 He didn’t even know if their existence here was a fact, or just a legend like El Chupacabra.
-And why would it be here, anyway, since its habitat was the marshland between Houston and Beaumont?
+And why would it be here, anyway, since its environment was the marshland between Houston and Beaumont?